HasanAbbadi/mpv-kitsunekko/README.md

 # Kitsu
-A python file and an [mpv](https://mpv.io) script to download subtitles
+A python file and an [mpv](https://mpv.io) script to download subtitles \
 from [KitsuNekko](https://kitsunekko.net/) for current playing episode.

-By default it downloads Japanese subtitles, if you want to change that
+By default it downloads Japanese subtitles, if you want to change that \
 edit `kitsu.py` and change `language = 'japanese'` to your preferred language.

 ## Usage
 -----
-Press `Ctrl-k` while playing an episode to start the script.
+Press `Ctrl-k` while playing an episode to start the script. \
-(you can change the keybinding from `main.lua` file)
+(you can change the keybinding in `main.lua`)

 Or you can use the python file independently, as follows:
 ```bash